Placements

 4. The Program Coordinator will add the agency and supervisor to InPlace

-5. Help create a posting for yourself on InPlace
+5. Help create a posting for yourself on InPlace by following the guidance of the Program Coordinator

-6. Apply for the posting -- an AFE opportunity will be generated for you to track your experience
+6. Apply for the posting - an AFE opportunity will be generated for you to track your experience

-All AFE hours must be accumulated and reported to the Teacher Education Office by the last day of the BEd program to be processed in time for graduation.
+*For Year 2 TCs, all AFE hours must be accumulated and reported to the Teacher Education Office by the last day of the BEd program to be processed in time for graduation.

 AFE Supervisor Responsibilities